 Another son is interested in aviation and airplanes.
 We use a curriculum called Schoolhouseteachers.com and there is a comprehensive unit study called “Wonders of Flight”.
 He really enjoyed it.
 He learned about different career options in the field of aviation.

 Another son wants to be a pastor.
-He is studying different missionaries.
+He is studying different missionaries using materials at Schoolhouse Teachers.
 We will also focus on his reading, writing, and public speaking skills.
 We are also encouraging him to explore a career that can complement pastoring.
 A career where he can focus on serving the Lord, but support his family with a job.
 He is showing an interest in carpentry.
 My husband is starting to teach him basic carpentry skills.

 From these examples, you can see that homeschooling gives your child an advantage to begin learning life long skills and exploring careers at a young age.
 Keep in mind, your child may change their mind, but that’s ok.
 The life skills such as research, reading, math, science are being learned through career exploration.